-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The subjects are accessed by way of uPVC double glazed entrance doors to both front and rear.
-There are further uPVC double glazed patio doors leading from the conservatory to the rear gardens.
-There are uPVC double glazed patio doors leading from both the conservatory and sitting room to the rear gardens.
-External decorations Visually inspected.
-External timbers and render work have a paint finish.
+Education and ve u · External decorations Visually inspected.
+External timbers have a paint finish.
 Conservatories / porches None.
-Communal areas None.
+1 Communal areas Circulation areas visually inspected.
+The subjects are accessed by way of a communal stairwell providing access to all levels.
 Garages and permanent outbuildings None.
+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to both front and rear.
-The front gardens incorporate a car run in providing off street parking.
-Gardens to the rear are bound by way of timber fencing.
+The subjects benefit from a communal drying green located to the rear.
 Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in plasterboard.
+Ceilings within the property are formed in timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are predominantly of brick construction plastered on both faces.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Floors are of timber construction.
-No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings, together with internal pass doors of timber construction.
+Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
 The kitchen incorporates base and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas "Living Flame" fire located within the living room apartment.
+There is a solid fuel stove fire located within the living room apartment.
 Internal decorations Visually inspected.
 Paint finishes throughout.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical circuitry incorporates 13 amp power points throughout.

-Single Survey Gas Accessible parts of the system were visually inspected without removing fittings.
+The electrical switchgear is located within the entrance hallway.
+Power points are of 13 amp standard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Gas is from a mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the shower room at ground floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the cupboard off the kitchen which vents by way of a flue to the rear elevation.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Bathroom fittings incorporates a three piece suite within the bathroom.